madiskrt/240327/podcast.md

+- 240415 uib Episode 250: The Laws of Creativity with Joey Cofone
+	- book: The Laws of Creativity
 - 240414 nng 38.
 User Interviews (feat.
 Steve Portigal, Research Consultant and Author)
 - 240412 uib Episode 266: Driving Change with Maria Giudice
 - 240411 nng 24.
 Artificial Intelligence: What Is It?
 What Is It Not? (feat.
 Susan Farrell, Principal UX Researcher at mmhmm.app)